Best Selling Platinum Coins

 Platinum bullion coins and bars

 The platinum bullion coins and bars that are readily available come from some of the world’s prestigious mints and refineries.
-Australia’s Perth Mint produces 1-oz Platypus platinum bullion coins, and Canada’s Royal Canadian Mint produces 1-oz Platinum Maple Leaf coins.
+Australia’s Perth Mint produces 1-oz Platypus platinum bullion coins, and Canada’s Royal Canadian Mint produces 1-oz Platinum Maple Leaf coins, and the U.S. Mint turns out 1-oz Platinum Eagles.

-Johnson Matthey, one of the world’s renown private refineries, produces 1-oz platinum bars.
+Johnson Matthey, once one of the world’s renown private refineries, produced 1-oz platinum bars but no longer does so.

 Other platinum bullion products